elchicodepython/elasticsfake/README.md

 - ✅ Runs on minimal hardware – Raspberry Pi or mini-PC.
 - ✅ DIY / open-source – you can tweak it to your needs.

-## DIY Offline Log Collector / Elasticsearch Shim

-- Accept logs from Beats agents (Winlogbeat, Filebeat, etc.).
-- Save logs locally or forward them to your preferred log storage solution.
-- Acts as a shim for Elasticsearch: agents think they are talking to a real ES cluster.
-- Lightweight and easy to deploy on Raspberry Pi 3/4 or any mini-PC.

-Ideal for personal projects, home labs, and learning environments.

 ## Usage/Installation